top of page

 Case Study - Death of a Business Owner

-What happens to a business when the owner dies?
-When a business owner that a company relies on passes away, urgent action can be needed to cope with the situation - an accelerated probate sale.
-If you're ever faced with this sort of crisis this post is for you.
-Don't let a business owner's death be the death of a business The major shareholder and director of a family owned company died suddenly and unexpectedly.
-This left no active shareholders or Directors with knowledge o
+What happens to a business when the owner dies or is incapacitated?
+When a business owner that a company relies on passes away or is unable to continue, urgent action can be needed to cope with the situation.
+If you're ever faced with this sort of crisis, this post is for you.
+Don't let a death of business owner' be the death of a business For many families, the business can be a significant asset in the estate and often the least prepared for a sudden change in ownership or

 markblayney8